AuroraPoggi/Dardel_for_dummies/README.md

 salloc -A naiss2024-22-projectnumber -p gpu --nodes=1 --gpus=1 --time=02:00:00
 ```

-Otherwise, you can also write a sbatch script with the following:
+Otherwise, you can also write a sbatch script as:
 ```bash
 #!/bin/bash -l
 #SBATCH -A naiss2025-22-projectnumber